intgr/topy/README.rst

 Topy
 ====

-Topy (anagram of "typo") is a Python script to fix typos in text, based on the RegExTypoFix_ project from Wikipedia and AutoWikiBrowser.
+Topy (anagram of "typo") is a Python script to fix typos in text, using rulesets developed by the RegExTypoFix_ project from Wikipedia.
+The English ruleset is included with Topy and is used by default.
+Different rulesets need to be manually downloaded.

 .. _RegExTypoFix: https://en.wikipedia.org/wiki/Wikipedia:AutoWikiBrowser/Typos